Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Experiments

-We used binary masks for fourfold and eightfold Cartesian undersampling of k-space.
+\textbf{Sampling Masks \& Performance Metrics:} We used binary masks for fourfold and eightfold Cartesian undersampling of k-space.
 Fig.~\ref{fig:usml_msk} shows the sampling masks primarily used in our experiments that include a fully-sampled central region (with $31$ central lines at 4x acceleration and $15$ central lines at 8x acceleration) and the remaining phase encode lines were sampled uniformly at random.